magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-overview.md

 Page layout declares high-level page structure, for example, two-column page layout.
 Page layouts and contains only containers and operation with them.

 Allowed tags list: container, move, remove, update, referenceContainer.

 Page configuration

-:	Layouts for themes which can extend the default layout (these are referred to as <a href="{{ site.gdeurl }}frontend-dev-guide/layouts/layout-extend.html">extending theme files</a> and override default layouts or parent themes (<a href="{{ site.gdeurl }}frontend-dev-guide/layouts/layout-override.html">overriding theme files</a>).
+:	Layouts for themes that can extend the default layout.
+You can <a href="{{ site.gdeurl }}frontend-dev-guide/layouts/layout-extend.html">extend a theme</a> and <a href="{{ site.gdeurl }}frontend-dev-guide/layouts/layout-override.html">override a layout</a> or parent themes.

 Layout handle

 :	A uniquely identified set of layout instructions that the Magento application uses to determine what to do with the updates nested by it.

-There are three kinds of layout handles:
+Layout handles include:

 *	Page type layout handles&mdash;Synonyms of the page type identifiers.
 Correspond to "full action names" of controller actions; for example, `catalog_product_view`
 *	Page layout handles&mdash;Identify specific pages.
 Correspond to controller actions with parameters that identify specific pages; for example, `catalog_product_view_type_simple_id_128`
 *	Arbitrary handles&mdash;Do not correspond to any page type, but other handles use them by inclusion.

 Base layout